 When was the last time that you cooked a skillet with spinach and vegetables?
-I invite you to try this amazing recipe that’s loaded with plenty of healthy nutrients and so easy to make.
+I invite you to try an amazing recipe that’s loaded with plenty of healthy nutrients and super easy to cook.
 Let’s get cookin’!

-I must confess that spinach is one of the foods that my mother used to cook me as a child.
+I must confess that spinach is one of the foods that my mother used to cook me as a child and that’s why I enjoy it so much.
 Back in the day, we didn’t had frozen anything, so I would only get to eat spinach from spring until mid-autumn.

 I’m proud to say that my mother knew how to cook spinach, but she also knew how to serve it.
 Her recipe was simple, nutritious and, most importantly for me at the time, it was delicious.
 She served me freshly cooked spinach with a few tablespoons of natural homemade yogurt on top.
 Simple and soooo delicious!